-Hiring a property management company for a short term rental can be a significant boost in an owner’s lifestyle.
+Hiring a property management company for a short-term rental can be a significant boost to an property owner’s lifestyle.
 You reap the financial benefits of owning an investment property without putting in all the work.

 But like every service out there, there is no one size fits all and you have to choose the best fit.
-When it comes to short term rentals, not all property management companies are the same.
-As you search for the best property management for your rental, make sure you’re asking these questions:
+When it comes to short-term rentals, not all property management companies are the same.
+As you search for the best property management for your rental, you need to make sure you’re asking the important questions.